-- Ask questions after sessions if I had any.
+- Ask questions after sessions if I have any.

 - Grab any available handouts and publications.

-* I went to an educational session each time one was scheduled, attended all keynote speakers, attended all networking luncheons, and walked through the exhibit area.
+* I attended an educational session each time one was scheduled, attended all keynote speakers, attended all networking luncheons, and walked through the exhibit area.

 There was a big emphasis on security awareness, although that could have been indicative of the sessions I attended.
-There were over 70 education sessions to choose from but there was only up to 5 scheduled session times per day, which meant I had to miss a few sessions that I would have liked to go to.
+There were over 70 education sessions to choose from, but there were only up to 5 scheduled session times per day, which meant I had to miss a few sessions that I would have liked to go to.
 My session attendance schedule was planned by priority.

 My gripes with the conference are fairly minor, so I’m not sure going through them will provide value.
-Overall, the staff that helped me were friendly and I came away with a good experience.
+Overall, the staff that helped me was friendly, and I had a good experience.
 I would love to go to the conference next year.
-(ISC)² claimed there would be a discussion of emerging issues, best practices, and challenges facing security leaders.
-I found this to be true and did not walk away disappointed.
+(ISC)² claimed there would be a discussion of emerging issues, best practices, and security leaders’ challenges.
+I found this to be accurate and did not walk away disappointed.